Here’s what trusted credentials are on Android and what happens if you clear the trusted credentials:

 Basically, if you delete the preloaded list of credentials, a lot of stuff won’t work.

 Despite that, some problems require these credentials to be cleared or reset.

 After clearing the credentials, you would probably want to reset the list available from Android.

 How Do You Clear the Trusted Credentials on Android?
+(2 Things)

 Credentials are probably important, but everything in a phone could need to be altered at some point if you’re in a situation where troubleshooting demands that you clear credentials, it can be done.